open-data/ckanext-canada/README.rst

 Features:

-* Forms and Validation for GoC Metadata Schema (in progress)
+* Forms and Validation for GoC Metadata Schema
+  * complete, but planning to migrate to ckanext-scheming once it is ready
 * Batch import of data
+  * merging into ckanapi, will be removed from here

 Installation:

-* Use CKAN Version: 2.0+
+* Use open-data fork of CKAN, branch canada-v2.1
-* After every pull or fetch, use ``python setup.py develop`` just in case entry points have changed.

 From a clean database you must run::